How to Hang a Christmas Wreath: 3 Easy Methods

 You can also find wreath hangers with felt padding on the back to protect your door from scratching.
 If the one you like doesn’t have that feature, consider picking up a roll of adhesive hook and loop tape and creating your own scratch protection.
 Adhere the soft “loop” side of the tape to the back of the hanger to provide protection for your door.
 To protect the top of the door, slip a small piece of fabric or felt inside the over-the-door hook.

 If you plan to hang wreaths on both sides of your door, consider a double wreath hanger ($6, Factory Direct Crafts).
 This variation is designed to display wreaths outside and inside your home simultaneously.
 It works the same way as the single-sided wreath hanger, but both ends of the hanger extend down into hooks.
 Slip the hanger over the top of your door and use the same felt padding technique as the single-sided wreath, if desired.

 How to Hang a Wreath with a Magnetic Hanger

-Hanging a wreath on a window or glass door can be tricky, but magnetic wreath hooks make the process quick and easy.
+Hanging a wreath on a window or glass door can be tricky, but a magnetic wreath hook ($11, Amazon) makes the process quick and easy.
 These hangers have two identical round pieces that have strong magnets on the back and hooks at the base of the magnetic circles.
 You’ll need a second set of hands to attach these to the door: Determine where you want the wreath to hang and hold one of the magnetic hooks up to the glass where you want it to be.
 Have a friend stand on the other side of the door and place the second magnet directly over the first so the hooks stay on either side of the glass.
 Then, hang your wreath on one or both sides of the door.